Ansaal/dms-api/README.md

 ## GraphQL API

 The GraphQL API is available at `/v1/graphql`.
 You can use tools like [GraphQL Playground](https://github.com/prisma-labs/graphql-playground) or [Insomnia](https://insomnia.rest/) to interact with the API.
+There is also a GraphQL Playground accessible on http://localhost:3000/v1/graphql

 You will need to set an Authorization header with a Bearer token.
 The token can be optained here: http://localhost:3000/auth/{dealershipId}
 The dealershipId is found in the database.
 For the provided test-data it would be 9af0e960-bd54-4b8c-bb41-afe36f7322b0